-The college contracts with Allied Universal Security Services to provide security coverage during the college's operating hours, year-round, weekends and evenings.
+The college contracts with Allied Universal Security Services to provide security coverage during the college's operating hours, year-round, evenings and weekends (when open).
 Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at the college.
 Security officers do not possess arrest powers.

 Security officers patrol the campus daily.
-They patrol the buildings and grounds, assist members of the campus community with maintaining a safe learning environment, enforcing safety in parking lots with traffic and parking enforcement, maintaining building security by locking and unlocking rooms as necessary, assisting Children's Center parents in the drop-off and pick-up of children, and general assistance to the community as needed.
+They patrol the buildings and grounds, assist members of the campus community with maintaining a safe learning environment, enforcing safety in parking lots with traffic and parking enforcement, maintaining building security by locking and unlocking rooms as necessary, and general assistance to the community as needed.
 Security officers receive direction and supervision from the Office of the Dean of Administration.